-The Compliance Function is established as an independent second line function separate from business operations and comprises the compliance unit in Irish Life Health together with ILGL's Group Compliance Function.
+The Compliance Function is established as an independent second line function separate from business operations and comprises of the compliance unit in Irish Life Health together with ILGL's Group Compliance Function.

 The function is staffed by appropriately skilled and experienced compliance professionals.
-The Irish Life Health Compliance Officer is the PCF holder for the department.
-The Irish Life Health Compliance Officer has dual reporting lines to the ILGL Director of Group Compliance and to Irish Life Health management.
+The Irish Life Health Head of Compliance is the PCF holder for the department.
+The Irish Life Health Head of Compliance has dual reporting lines to the ILGL Director of Group Compliance and to the Irish Life Health Head of Actuarial Function.

-Irish Life Health's Compliance Officer also has a direct reporting line and responsibility to the Board Audit Committee for oversight matters.
+Irish Life Health's Head of Compliance also has a direct reporting line and responsibility to the Board Risk Committee for oversight matters.

-The Compliance Function's key responsibilities are set out in the Compliance Function Mandate which is reviewed annually by the Board Audit Committee.
+The Compliance Function's key responsibilities are set out in the Compliance Function Mandate which is reviewed annually by the Board Risk Committee.